maiziezhoulab/AquilaSV/README.md

 </p>

 ## Cite AquilaSV:
 #### Structural variant detection in region-based phased diploid assemblies from linked-reads.
-Can Luo and X. Zhou.
+C. Luo and X. Zhou.
 The International Symposium on Bioinformatics Research and Applications (ISBRA) (2021)  (accepted)

 ## Troubleshooting:
 ##### Please submit issues on the github page for <a href="https://github.com/maiziezhoulab/AquilaSV/issues">AquilaSV</a>.